This post may contain affiliate links. Please read our disclosure policy.

 Poor-Quality Varieties

-With the growing popularity of chia seeds, be mindful of the quality of seeds you are buying.
+With the growing popularity of chia seeds, be mindful of the quality of the seeds you are buying.
 In order to make more profit, some producers will produce low-quality seeds that have a more brownish color to them.
-Also, they are GMO varieties cropping up as producers are looking to farm chia seeds all year round to keep up with demand.
+Also, there are GMO varieties cropping up as producers are looking to farm chia seeds all year round to keep up with demand.
 Ideally, look for organic, non-GMO chia seeds to ensure the highest content of nutrients.

 Image by Daria Shevtsova from Pexels